 The rent will be $250,000 per game and the team will share $50,000 per game in concessions, advertising and sponsorship revenue.

-football fans," University of Minnesota President Eric Kaler said in a statement.
+"This partnership benefits the University, its neighbors, the Vikings and all Minnesota football fans," University of Minnesota President Eric Kaler said in a statement.
 "The Vikings will remain part of the Twin Cities region during construction of their new stadium, while proceeds will be used to enhance Gopher Athletics and invest in the fabric of our surrounding neighborhoods."